Butternut Squash in Summer

-Last week we were to take lunch to our 100-going-on-101 year old, dear friend, Kay Bradway.
-She’s an amazing person, a Jungian analyst who brought the practice of sand play therapy to American psychiatry after a trip to Europe in 1932.
-If you can imagine, that was when Hitler was mounting his forces, intent on taking over the universe.
-It was also a time when bon vivance imbued the streets and cafes in Europe.
-We know Kay because she was a lifelong friend of Rick’s beloved late Aunt Joy.
-Since high school together in Minnesota, Kay and Joy kept up a strong bond, even from opposite sides of the continent (Joy in Boston, Kay in Sausalito, California) when they were adults.
-Rick and I regularly get together with Kay over lunch in her Sausalito home.
-This recent August week, we were bringing the lunch and she was in the mood for some soup, but she’s not keen on spicy foods these days.
-So I made a simple pureed butternut squash soup and garnished it with fennel fronds from the yard for color and added aroma.
+The first time I made this particular soup was for our dear friend Kay Bradway (1910-2011).
+She was a Jungian analyst extraordinaire who brought the practice of sand play therapy to American psychiatry after a trip to Europe in 1932, when Hitler was mounting his forces even as bon vivance imbued the streets and cafes of Europe.
+Flash forward to the occasion, we were bringing her lunch and she was in the mood for some soup.
+She was not keen for spicy foods, so I made a simple pureed butternut squash soup and garnished it with fennel fronds from the yard for color and extra aroma.

-As I was making the soup, I thought about Kay and her contribution to psychoanalysis, and how doing as I was doing was in fact the therapy.
-As she explains, sand play therapy is based on a sand box which is basically a three dimensional, open “canvas” within which to draw in the sand and arrange figurines, chosen from the therapist’s collection, according to whim.
-It is that doing that is the calming, the healing, not anything the person has to say about what she/he is doing and not anything the therapist either has to say.
+Long a family friend on Rick’s side, she was going on 101 years old at the time.
+As I was making the soup, I thought about Kay and her contribution to psychoanalysis, and how doing as I was doing was in fact a therapy for me.
+As she explained, sand play therapy is based on a sand box which is basically a three dimensional, open “canvas” within which to draw in the sand and arrange figurines, chosen from the therapist’s collection, according to whim.
+It is that doing that is the calming, the healing, not anything the person has to say about what she/he is doing and not anything the therapist has to say either.
 It’s in the quiet, concentrated doing.
-She loved the soup!

 Makes 6 cups